 Note: Only use the locking rings when your vehicle is going to be in a static, high risk area.

-Transmitter “O” rings will also need to be replaced at some point.
+Transmitter O-rings will also need to be replaced at some point.
 Their life varies greatly depending mostly on climate conditions.
-If you are not sure of their condition, consider changing them annually when you replace your batteries.
-Contact Minder Research (phone or web site to order).
-We can replace them at minimal expense.
+If you are not sure of their condition, consider changing them annually when you replace your batteries using our battery replacement program.
+To replace the O-ring, remove the rubber O-ring that is at the base of where the cap threads onto the monitor.
+Once removed, place a new O-ring in the same position.
 Please do not try to find them at Home Depot or Lowes.
 They will cost you more and will not be the right size.
-We know as we have tried!
+We know from experience!

 The TireMinder® caps are a crucial piece of the transmitter.
 The cap, along with the O-Rings, keeps the transmitter away from any weather and environmental damage.
 Like the O-Ring, their life depends mostly on climate conditions.
 The caps should be checked frequently.
 If one becomes broken or cracked, it should be replaced as soon as possible.
 Remember, caps are significantly cheaper than replacing a whole transmitter!

 The TireMinder® TPMS Bluetooth Adapter can be located anywhere in your RV.
 The main thing is to try and keep it away from other major electronic devices and do not put it inside metal enclosures.
 Other than that, you will want the TireMinder® Bluetooth Adapter in range of your phone.
 Bluetooth has a MAXIMUM range of 30 FT.
 This does not mean put it 30 FT away.
 It’s best to have the Bluetooth Adapter within 10 FT of where your phone will be (generally in the cockpit/front driver’s seat).